tyleretters/nor.the-rn.info/collections/_posts/2020-05-02-the-covid-19-pandemic-day-53.md

 In positive news, I decided it was time to invest in a [Monome Grid](https://monome.org/docs/grid/).
 Since selling most of my hardware a few years ago I have been *highly* discerning with any new purchases.
 The Grid has long been something that I considered one of my endgame instruments.
 I finally know enough Max to make something approaching proper use of the thing.

 Indeed, when I opened the box I had an experience of "correctness" that I haven't felt before.
-I imagine (fanasize) it is what guitar prodigies feel like when they first picked the instrument up.
+I imagine (fantasize) it is what guitar prodigies feel like when they first picked the instrument up.
 I would describe it as an intoxicating rush of possibility, joy, and awe.
 I haven't felt that about an instrument before.
 Last night I literally laughed out loud with happiness as I was learning how to patch with it.
 There is something special about programming with interactive hardware that is immensely satisfying.

 ![Bunting playing Monome Grid](/assets/images/bunting-playing-monome-grid.jpg)